Infinity-harmonic maps and morphisms: Infinity-harmonic Morphisms

 This principle is embodied in the next two propositions.

-\begin{proposition} The set of infinity harmonic functions is closed in the $ C^{1}$--topology.
-I.e. if $f:U\longrightarrow \mathbb{R}$ is any locally defined real valued $C^{2}$--function on $M$ that is not infinity harmonic, then there is an $\epsilon >0$ so that if $h$ is any $C^{2}$--function with
+\begin{proposition} The set of infinity-harmonic functions is closed in the $ C^{1}$--topology.
+I.e. if $f:U\longrightarrow \mathbb{R}$ is any locally defined real valued $C^{2}$--function on $M$ that is not infinity-harmonic, then there is an $\epsilon >0$ so that if $h$ is any $C^{2}$--function with

-for all $x\in U$ and all unit vectors $v\in TM$, then $h$ is not infinity harmonic. \end{proposition}
+for all $x\in U$ and all unit vectors $v\in TM$, then $h$ is not infinity-harmonic. \end{proposition}